 Dubai have got a lovely selection of carpets and kilim rugs from Iran, Pakistan, Egypt, Kuwait, Afghanistan and Morocco.
 They have also imported some beautiful tapestries, cushion covers, divans, and clothes; bronze and copper vessels, Aladdin lamps and elaborate platters; silver Bedouin costume jewellery.

-Some not so special souvenirs that you’ll see in large numbers and at almost every single stall, are camel ornaments in every shape and size, fluffy ones, wooden ones, metal ones, and so on.
-You’ll also find Sheikh Mohammed T-shirts and mosque alarm clocks in many cheap souvenir plenty of camels (from fluffy toys to leather, wooden and bronze camel ornaments); and all kinds of vulgar, from Sheikh Mohammed T-shirts to mosque shaped alarm clocks.
+Some not so special souvenirs that you’ll see in large numbers and at almost every single stall, are camel ornaments.
+They come in every shape, size and colour, and made in a wide variety of materials – from fluffy ones, to wooden ones, metal ones, and so on.
+Understandably, the most expensive ones will be made of gold but you might find a few golden or gold-plated knock-offs for a fraction of the price.
+You’ll also find Sheikh Mohammed T-shirts and mosque alarm clocks at many cheap souvenirs stalls.

 Arabian perfumes, ouds and attars are a speciality of Dubai